Well, two hours in the can, as El Rushbo would say.

 I'm not making mainstream media.

-Every poll that's been done since the Kennedy administration has shown every newsman or woman almost to a T, liberal vote.
+Every poll that's been done since the Kennedy administration has shown every newsman or woman, almost to a T, liberal vote.

-Ninety-two percent or ninety-three percent of them voted for Clinton in the 1990s.
+92% or 93% of them voted for Clinton in the 1990s.

 Mainstream media is liberal.